-Project Akshar, being undertaken at Nandurbar in Maharashtra and Sagar in Madhya Pradesh, has transformed the way in which early-age education is perceived and imparted.
+Project Akshar, initiated in 2010 at Nandurbar in Maharashtra and Sagar in Madhya Pradesh, has transformed the way in which early-age education is perceived and imparted here.
 Over the years, Project Akshar has evolved into a mass movement.
-The beneficiaries are several young children of tribal populations that are spread across numerous hamlets in the regions.
+The beneficiaries are several tribal populations that are spread across numerous hamlets in these regions.

 The mega project covers 1,059 villages, with no school left behind, thus touching the lives of more than one lakh underprivileged pupils in this area.
-During the initiation of the project, one of the sombre facts realised was that children here were dropping out of schools well before finishing their primary education.
-One of the main reasons behind this was the variety of dialects in use in these areas, which was creating impediments in comprehension, reading and writing.
+During the initiation of the project, one of the somber facts realised was that children here were dropping out of schools well before finishing their primary education.
+In fact, most of them did not even reach standard 5.
+Among the reasons behind this was the variety of dialects in use in these areas, which was creating impediments in comprehension, reading and writing.
 In order to address this situation, a methodology was soon developed and ‘Read India’ was launched with the aim of building reading and arithmetic skills in children of standards 3 to 5.
 A multi-pronged crusade was launched by roping in government agencies, teachers, volunteers and parents.
 Necessary pre-requisites, such as teacher training, were taken up.

 The project has been implemented to improve learning levels of students in language & Mathematics.

 The program has been redesigned to meet the intended level of learning such that it also enables the learners to reach the intended level of learning for the grade as per normal curriculum applicable to the concerned state.
 The project is targeting the students from 1st to 8th Standard.